Fibromyalgia

 What is fibromyalgia?

-Important: Fibromyalgia has been recognized as a disease since the 1990s but those affected are still sometimes accused of simply imagining their symptoms.
-Part of the reason for this is that very few people are familiar with the condition and the symptoms are difficult to comprehend.
-This circumstance often causes additional stress.
-People who have fibromyalgia are sometimes told that their pain cannot be treated but studies have shown that there are indeed treatments that can alleviate the typical symptoms.
-Many people also learn to cope with the pain better over time.
+Important: Fibromyalgia has been recognized as a disease since the 1990s.
+However, people with fibromyalgia are still sometimes accused of simply imagining their symptoms.
+Part of the reason for this is that very few people are familiar with the condition and the symptoms are difficult to investigate and measure.
+This often causes additional stress.
+Those affected are sometimes told that their pain cannot be treated, yet studies have shown that there are indeed treatments that can alleviate the typical symptoms.
+Many people also learn to cope more effectively with the pain over time.
 They determine which activities they can handle – and what can be too much for them.

 What are the symptoms of fibromyalgia?